Nontsikelelo Veleko: Work

-In 2006, Veleko’s work was also exhibited in Personae & Scenarios-the new African photography at the Brancolini Grimaldi Arte Contemporanea in Rome, Italy.
+In 2006, Veleko's work was also exhibited in Personae & Scenarios-the new African photography at the Brancolini Grimaldi Arte Contemporanea in Rome, Italy.
 That same year, her photographs were displayed in the exhibition titled Olvida Quien Soy- Erase Me from Who I Am at the Centro Atlantico de Arte Mordeno in Las Palmas, Canary Islands.
 In 2007, Veleko's work and reputation reached a larger international audience with her work being exhibited throughout Southern Africa, Europe, Asia, North and South America.
 She has also been a part of shows such as 7th Recontres Africaines de la Photographie exhibition.
 During this year, she also received a two-month residency with the International Photographic Research Network (IPRN) in the UK where she explored the notions of work, identity and clothes.

 In 2008, Veleko was the second photographer to be awarded the Standard Bank Young Artist for Visual Art for her traveling exhibition Wonderland.
 This focuses on familiar aspects of her previous work such as fashionable street-goers, primarily younger adults, as well as graffiti and personal spaces.
 Through exploration of such subjects Veleko continues to delve deeper and defy clichés of outdated perceptions of South Africans, and Africans in a larger context, that have been largely focused on the notions of fashion and the way of life.
 Wonderland not only displays the unique personalities of eclectically dressed urbanites but also captures the cosmopolitan nature of cities such as Cape Town, Johannesburg and Durban.

 Veleko's work presents a strong statement of a younger generation that is loud, self-expressive and daring; a collection of youth she strongly relates to.
 Such sentiments are evident in the photographs resulting from what she considers to be a "collaborative process".
 The portraits are taken after being granted permission from the subjects.
 She gives copies of the photos to their rightful owners and invites them to the exhibition openings.
-For the ongoing series of graffiti shots The ones on top won't make it Stop, Veleko met the graffiti artists and continued to follow the progress of those whose style she favoured.Graffti, like photography is a form of visual communication.
+For the ongoing series of graffiti shots The ones on top won't make it Stop, Veleko met the graffiti artists and continued to follow the progress of those whose style she favoured.Graffiti, like photography is a form of visual communication.
 It is a vehicle which informs society about the range of socio-political issues that affect us; it gets people's messages across in a, public, 'in your face' way; it evokes powerful emotion.
 To me, it is more than merely a visual message...it is poetry...

-— Nontsikelelo "Lolo" Veleko, These Words Are Like Swords...Veleko, as of 2017, lives and works in France.
-Recently, we can find her works were shot at the Island of Reunion, also 'banned nudes,' Les nus interdits can view presently in Les Docks in Aries, France.
+— Nontsikelelo "Lolo" Veleko, These Words Are Like Swords...

+In 2017 Veleko co-curated 'Resist(e) – Printemps Photographique Afrique du Sud 2017' at Gallery NegPos in Nîmes, France with Patrice Loubon of Gallery NegPos.
+In 2019, her work 'banned nudes,' Les nus interdits, was on exhibit in Les Docks in Aries, France after being shot on the Island of Reunion.
 She was also a project manager/co-coordinator at the Market Photo Workshop, where she was previously a student.

+Personal life

+Veleko, as of 2017, lives and works in France.